cepdnaclk/e15-4yp-Mixed-Reality-based-Simulation-Platform-for-Swarm-Robotics/docs/README.md

 <ul> Environment Route: to configure and preview environment configurations and create, update and export a config file.</ul>
 <ul> Log View: contains all the intercepted communication through the MQTT channel. </ul>

 After authenticating, the users can conduct their own experiments and configure obstacles and set up environments through the SandBox application.
 Also, the intercepted communication history can be viewed and cleared in a given time.
-The application is a responsive, progressive web application implemented using Framework7 \cite{framework7website} which is a cross-platform framework for developing web applications with the additional support of native features.
+The application is a responsive, progressive web application implemented using Framework7 (https://www.framework7.io/) which is a cross-platform framework for developing web applications with the additional support of native features.
 In the Floating Action Button, the authorized URL for tokenized Visualizer application for the configured experiment can be found along with the pera-swarm documentation and supported communication protocols documentation.
-Furthermore, screenshots of the above listed views can be found in the Section \ref{sandbox_views}.

 ## Experiments and Analysis

-####Experiments
+#### Experiments

 The main objective of the designed experiments was to validate the functionality of the simulator and the possibility of running swarm behavior algorithms on a mixed reality environment.
 For that two behavioral experiments were designed.
 The first experiment was to test the communication and the interactions between robots and the second experiment was to validate the mixed reality-based sensing.

-#####Color Ripple Experiment
+##### Color Ripple Experiment

 In this experiment, the communication between robots and the interaction between robots (virtual/real) and the simulator were tested.